 The elevated water storage tank shall be of composite-type design complete with all the accessories and piping required for its proper operation and maintenance.
 Detailed shop drawings of all the required accessories shall be stamped by a professional engineer licensed to practice in the Province of Ontario and shall be submitted to the Consultant and approved prior to fabrication.

-The general requirements specified herein for elevated steel tanks supported on a concrete structure shall be supplementary to the standards detailed for the elevated tank design in subsection 2.2 of this Section and AWWA D-100-11 and/or AWWA D107-10, as applicable.
+The general requirements specified herein for elevated steel tanks supported on a concrete structure shall be supplementary to the standards detailed for the elevated tank design in subsection 2.2 of this Section and the latest editions of AWWA D-100 and/or AWWA D107, as applicable.

 The overall storage facility shall consist of an aesthetically pleasing structure and shall generally resemble the shape shown on the Contract Drawings.
 The vertical height of the tapered portion of the tank shall be approximately 1/3 of the overall height of the tank.
 Any design where the ratio of the vertical height of the tapered cone section to the overall vertical height of the steel tank is less than 1/3 (0.33), including 0.32, shall not be allowed.
 The steel tank shall not be a simple cylinder supported on a concrete slab at the top of the concrete support shaft.
 The tank sidewall / roof interface shall include a “reverse cone” as shown on the Contract Drawings.